Site Migration Guide

 First four weeks

-• Check that Google is crawling new URLs, not just following redirects to old ones
+- Check that Google is crawling new URLs, rather than only following redirects to old ones

 Ongoing (four to twelve weeks)